About

 High school requirements

 There are no specific high school requirements for the Medicine program.
-However, as a four-year baccalaureate degree (any subject area) is required to apply for admission to Medicine, students should consider their degree interests and research the high school prerequisite requirements for the degree to ensure they have taken the required high school courses to complete the university-level courses.
+However, as a four-year bachelor's degree (any subject area) is required to apply for admission to Medicine, students should consider their degree interests and research the high school prerequisite requirements for the degree to ensure they have taken the required high school courses to complete the university-level courses.

 University requirements

-• Read through the Admission information below to see what is needed to be considered for admission.
+- Read through the admission information below to see what is needed to be considered for admission.

 Join a Pre-Med Club

 The Pre-Med Club helps students prepare for all aspects of medical school applications.
-They offer a range of preparatory and informative sessions such as mock MCATs, MCAT info sessions, multiple mini interview (MMI) prep groups, a mock MMI, a medical school applications crash course, a volunteer opportunities info session and much more.
+They offer a range of preparatory and informative sessions such as mock MCATs, MCAT info sessions, Multiple Mini Interview (MMI) prep groups, a mock MMI, a medical school applications crash course, a volunteer opportunities info session and much more.

 Who should apply?